Utyman28/cloudops-platform/README.md

-## Demo Modes

-This project supports two ingress designs:

-- **Primary (current)**: NLB + ACM TLS termination (L4)
-- **Future variant**: ALB + L7 routing (documented separately)

-This repository intentionally demonstrates the NLB-first model, commonly used for performance, cost, and simplicity in production.

 ## Executive Summary (60 seconds)

-This project demonstrates how I design, build, operate, and safely tear down a production-style Kubernetes platform on AWS.
+This project demonstrates how I design, operate, validate, and safely tear down a production-style Kubernetes platform on AWS.

 In a live demo, I:
-- Provision AWS infrastructure with Terraform (VPC + EKS)
+- Provision AWS infrastructure using Terraform (VPC + EKS)
-- Deploy a CPU-bound application and prove Kubernetes HPA behavior under load
+- Deploy a CPU-bound application and validate Horizontal Pod Autoscaling under real load
-- Expose the app securely using NGINX Ingress behind an AWS NLB with ACM TLS
+- Expose the application securely using NGINX Ingress behind an AWS NLB with ACM TLS
-- Validate HTTPS access end-to-end
+- Prove HTTPS-only external access with direct command-line validation
-- Tear everything down to prevent unnecessary cloud cost
+- Tear down all infrastructure cleanly to prevent unnecessary cloud cost

-The focus is not just deployment, but **operability, validation, and discipline** — the core responsibilities of a senior Cloud / DevOps engineer.
+The emphasis is not just deployment, but **operability, validation, and discipline** —the core responsibilities of a senior Cloud / DevOps engineer.

 # CloudOps Platform

-A production-grade **Cloud & DevOps platform** built on **AWS**, using **Terraform** for infrastructure provisioning and **Kubernetes (EKS)** for application orchestration.
+A production-grade Cloud & DevOps reference platform on AWS, designed to demonstrate how I design, operate, validate, and safely decommission Kubernetes-based infrastructure in real-world conditions.

 This repository demonstrates **real-world infrastructure automation**, **Kubernetes operations**, and **validated scaling behavior** under load — with full teardown and cost-control discipline.

----

 ## What this project proves

 This project demonstrates the ability to: